misteu/RPiCoffee/docs/README.md

 ![Flask to GPIO](images/Flask_to_espresso_2.gif)

-Testing GPIO Pins via Flask, the Raspberry Pi is in my local wlan:
+Setting GPIO Pins via webbrowser with Flask.
+The Raspberry Pi and the laptop are in my local wlan:

 ![Flask to GPIO](images/Flask_to_GPIO.gif)